valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

 4.4.4.4         192.168.24.4    959         0x80000001 0x0062A8 0
 ```

-Looking into the details of the external LSA shows that it is advertised by R4 (OSPF router ID 192.168.24.4)
+Looking into the details of the external LSA shows that it is advertised by R4 (OSPF router ID 192.168.24.4).
+It also shows that the forward address is set to 0.0.0.0 indicating that R3 needs to perform recursive lookup to the advertising router R4.
+But the 192.168.24.0/24 network is also unknown to R3's OSPF process as observed in the LSDB output above.
+This poses a problem and makes the 4.4.4.4/32 LSA unusable.

 ```md
 R3#sh ip ospf database external 4.4.4.4